taiki-e/find-crate/README.md

 Find the crate name from the current `Cargo.toml` (`$crate` for proc-macro).

 When writing declarative macros, `$crate` representing the current crate is very useful, but procedural macros do not have this.
-To do the same thing as `$crate` with procedural macros, you need to know the current name of the crate you want to use as `$crate`.
+If you know the current name of the crate you want to use, you can do the same thing as `$crate`.
 This crate provides the features to make it easy.

 [Documentation](https://docs.rs/find-crate/)